Electronic circuits terms for beginners (2024)

 8. Open circuit

 A circuit is considered open when it is incomplete.
-Any circuit must make a complete loop, else the circuit would be an open circuit or incomplete circuit.
+A circuit must make a complete loop, else the circuit would be an open circuit or incomplete circuit.

 In simple language, an incomplete circuit is called an open circuit.
 Or more technically speaking any two electrical points or nodes on a board or circuit that offer infinite electrical resistance, we call it an open circuit.